Lvmnd/csc_crc/README.md

-# A Pre-Specified Cancer Stem Cell Gene Panel Shows No Independent Prognostic Value in Colorectal Cancer After Stage Adjustment: An Asian Populations Multi-Cohort Validation Analysis
+# A Pre-Specified Cancer Stem Cell Gene Panel in Colorectal Cancer: An Asian Populations Multi-Cohort Validation Analysis

 This repository contains the full analysis pipeline, scripts, and supplementary materials for a study testing whether a pre-specified cancer stem cell (CSC)